-- Will also work with the more promiscuous bacterial PLCs.
+- is specifically designed for mammalian PLCs, but also works with the more promiscuous bacterial PLCs

-- Greater than six-fold change in fluorescent when hydrolyzed by PLCs.
+- shows greater than six-fold change in fluorescence when hydrolyzed by PLCs

-- Works with all enzymatically active PLC isozymes.
+- works with all enzymatically active PLC isozymes, whether purified or cellular lysate

-- Will not report activities of other phospholipases (PLD, PLA2).
+- does not report activities of other phospholipases (PLD, PLA2).

 1. Huang et al., A fluorogenic, small molecule reporter for mammalian phospholipase C isozymes.
 ACS Chemical Biology 6(3), 223-8 (2011).